TechPizzaDev/FortressCraftMap/README.md

 Active CCCCC will be required to reveal Cryo.
 (Cryo spawners will be visible regardless)
 Searching by block name will require that block to be researched.
 Showing location of research parts should be gated behind something (maybe Basic SpiderBot Defences?).
-Items should probably not be drawn individually not because of performance issues (instancing is a thing) but because of clarity, a good system where the user can hover over a group of items is preferred (remember a range setting for grouping).
+Items should not be drawn individually not because of performance issues (instancing is a thing) but because of clarity, a good system where the user can hover over a group of items is preferred (remember a range setting for grouping).